Frivolous or vexatious: Meaning

 The term is not defined in statute law, but has been defined in legal cases.
-One of the earliest cases was Keaveney v.
+One case was Keaveney v.
 Geraghty, where the plaintiff's libel proceedings were stayed on the grounds that they were, inter alia, frivolous, vexatious, and "an abuse of the process of the Court".
 The plaintiff was effectively declared a vexatious litigant.

 A case is frivolous if it has no reasonable chance of succeeding, and is vexatious if it would bring hardship on the opposite party to defend against an unnecessary and inevitably unsuccessful claim.

 Usage

 The term is used in many Acts of the Oireachtas and statutory instruments.
 For example, the Data Protection Commissioner shall investigate any complaint made to him about the contravention of the Data Protection Acts unless he is of the opinion that it is frivolous or vexatious and the head of a government department may refuse access to records under the Freedom of Information Act if the request is frivolous or vexatious.
 The High Court and Supreme Court may order judgement to be entered on an action or for it to be stayed or dismissed where an action or defence is frivolous or vexatious.